Adrian Clarke looks at how Liverpool are evolving under Arne Slot ahead of Sunday's match at Southampton.

 Below you can see maps showing Liverpool players' average positions and passing networks, comparing 2023/24 with 2024/25.

 On the face of it there is not a huge difference.
-But the main change is in the centre of the pitch, where his principle holding midfielder is less exposed and the midfield three are less likely to occupy wide areas.
+But the main change is in the centre of the pitch, where his principal holding midfielder is less exposed and the midfield three are less likely to occupy wide areas.

 Liverpool’s left-back is also more cautious in his positioning, denying opponents space behind him that could leave them exposed when possession changes hands.